lizhen62017/ISAIAH/README.md

       https://doi.org/10.1021/acs.jcim.0c01390

-5. Run "ISAIAH.sh" to fire MD runs.
+5. Run "sh ISAIAH.sh" to fire MD runs.
 One line of input will fire 80 jobs, so please check your Slurm max workload before doing this.

-6. When Slurm says all jobs are done, run "ISAIAH.pbs" to fire one job to collect data in "test.out".
+6. When Slurm says all jobs are done, run "sbatch ISAIAH.pbs" to fire one job to collect data in "test.out".

-7. Run "ISAIAH.py" to get several final plots, different parameter sets of the same water/ion system will be plotted together.
+7. Run "python ISAIAH.py" to get several final plots, different parameter sets of the same water/ion system will be plotted together.